 Imagine how that health care provision might play out as state officials walk into your home invoking their values and beliefs upon your parenting and children.

 There is nothing more intrusive than the thought of government coming into our houses, teaching us how to parent and getting under our skin.
+And the latter is even a literal intent of federally mandated health care.

 Most people don't realize — even though it was verified recently by even the left-leaning snopes.com — that an earlier House version of health care legislation (HR 3200), which was reformed and approved into law as the Affordable Care Act (HR 3590), included references to the creation of a national health registry with murky correlations to the tracking of personal information via the implanting of microchips in humans.